 This dog is available for adoption from Lab Rescue LRCP.
-Lab Rescue LRCP rescues and places dogs in Maryland, Virginia, Washington DC, West Virginia, Pennsylvania, Delaware and northeast North Carolina (30 miles east of I-95 and north of the Pamlico Sound) Adopters must travel to Maryland, Virginia or Washington DC with their family - human and canine - to meet the dog they want to adopt.
+Lab Rescue LRCP rescues and places dogs in Maryland, Virginia, Washington DC, West Virginia, Pennsylvania, Delaware and northeast North Carolina (30 miles east of I-95 and north of the Pamlico Sound.)
+Adopters must travel to Maryland, or Virginia with their family - human and canine - to meet the dog they want to adopt.

-Lab Rescue LRCP has between 50 - 80 dogs available for adoption from foster homes across Maryland and Virginia and at monthly adoption events.
-The adoption event dates are listed at www.lab-rescue.org.
+Lab Rescue LRCP has between 40 - 80 dogs available for adoption from foster homes across Maryland and Virginia, and at monthly adoption events.
+The adoption event dates and locations are listed at www.lab-rescue.org.

 An adoption fee is charged to cover the cost of veterinary care and a home visit is required.